paulengstler/syncity/README.md

 ## ⚙️ Usage

 Make sure to have activated the `syncity` Conda environment.
 To run the world generation pipeline, at least one inpainting server needs to be available.
 To start a server, run `./inpainting_server.sh --run`.
 The script will provide you with a *local URL* (e.g., `http://127.0.0.1:7860`), which is later passed as an argument to the pipeline.
-Make note of it!
+Be sure to save it for later use.

-The process to generate a world is split into two straight-forward steps.
+The process to generate a world is split into two straightforward steps.

 ### Step 1: Generating Tiles
-The tiles are generated using an instructions file, which contain the prompts to generate each tile (see some examples in the `instructions` folder).
+The tiles are generated using an instruction file, which contain the prompts to generate each tile (see some examples in the `instructions` folder).
 To generate a set of tiles that will be saved to `scenes/solarpunk`, run:
 ```
 python run_pipeline.py --instructions instructions/3x3/solarpunk.json --prefix scenes/solarpunk --gradio_url=http://127.0.0.1:7860
 ```

 This script will parallelize tile generation where possible if multiple GPUs are available.
 If the script is stalling for longer than a minute, consider running the tile generation synchronously (`--parallel=False`).
 Furthermore, if a single tile keeps being regenerated, consider interrupting the script and replacing the offending tile's prompt.
 Then, restart the script with `--skip_existing=True` to ensure it will not overwrite existing tiles.
-Alternatively, see the "Advanced Usage" section on how to adjust the tile rejection criteria.
+Alternatively, see the ["Advanced Usage"](#advanced_usage) section on how to adjust the tile rejection criteria.

 ### Step 2: Blending Tiles
 To create smooth transitions between tiles and refine their boundary regions, run the blending script: